cs3org/OCM-API/IETF-OCM.md

 The complete changelog is updated in the OCM-API GitHub repository.

 ## Version 07
+* Required the `keyid` signature parameter and that it matches the `kid` of the verification key in the signer's JWK Set.
 * The HTTP Message Signature algorithm is now derived from the JWK identified by `keyid`, per Section 3.3.7 of [RFC9421], instead of being restricted to the "HTTP Signature Algorithms" registry; the